jwaliszko/ExpressiveAnnotations/README.md

 ###<a id="declarative-vs-imperative-programming---what-is-it-about">Declarative vs. imperative programming - what is it about?</a>

-With **declarative** programming, you write logic that expresses *what* you want, but not necessarily *how* to achieve it.
+With **declarative** programming you write logic that expresses *what* you want, but not necessarily *how* to achieve it.
 You declare your desired results, but not the necessarily step-by-step.

 In our case, this concept is materialized by attributes, e.g.
 ```C#